tshort/julia/test/standalone-aot/README.md

 See the `test/standalone-aot/standalone-exe` for two examples.
 This hasn't been tested a lot.

-A major problem area is dynamic code that uses `invoke()`.
+A major problem area is dynamic code that ends up as a call to  `jl_apply_generic`.
 That currently doesn't work at all.

 Right now, the testing code just targets Linux.

 Basic IO code that uses `Core.stdout` seems to work.
-The `print` family of functions does not.
+More general code does not.
+For example, `print(Core.stdout, "hello", "\n")` works, but  `print(Core.stdout, "hello", '\n')` does not.

 The API to adjust the new variable `standalone-aot-mode` in code generation is clunky.
 Right now, there's a `jl_set_standalone_aot_mode()` function and a